Code-Institute-Submissions/ms2-Shoppr/readme.md

 ### Accessibility Testing

 Using my iPhone I was able to verify that the accessibility tags and labels were correctly applied to all elements to ensure the user experience for any user was the best that it could be.
+I also used Lighthouse as a guide and actioned any suggestions it made to make Shoppr more accessible.

 ## Deployment
 * Most development was written while on a 'develop' branch